ramk13/robotgame/strategy_guide/robotgame_intermediate_strategy.md

 * Only move to safe spots which are unoccupied
 * Move towards the enemy if there isn't one within two steps

 Let's build on that with more features.
-Note from this point forward we'll just look at snippets of code that are changing and you'll have to paste them into the basic bot to improve.
+Note from this point forward we'll just look at snippets of code that are changing and you'll have to integrate them into the basic bot to improve.

 ## Intermediate level - more features